chiselstrike/chiselstrike/docusaurus/docs/InDepth/login.md

 The ChiselStrike backend keeps track of your website's users via a builtin type called AuthUser.
 When a user logs in for the first time, a new AuthUser entity is added.
-And when an endpoint is executed, it has access to this builtin type.
+And when a request handler is executed, it has access to this builtin type.

 One interesting thing to do is have AuthUser-typed fields in your